lukas-sparnauskas/evalAIRR/README.md

 This report will process the two provided datasets (real and simulated), and create an HTML report with feature-based report types - Kolmogorov–Smirnov test (indicated by `ks`) and a feature distribution density plot (indicated by `distr_densityplot`) for the features `TGT` and `ANV`.
 It will then export the report to the path `./output/report.html`.
 More details on what reports can be created can be found in the *YAML Configuration Guidelines* secion.

-You can run the program by running this command within the installation directory:
+The repository contains sample datafiles and a quickstart YAML configuration files.
+You can clone the repository and run evalAIRR within it to use sample data.

+Within the cloned repository run the command:

 `evalairr -i ./yaml_files/quickstart.yaml`